KPMG's analysis of tax issues and developments.

 Lily Li warns taxpayers considering varying their PAYG instalment rate of some potential pitfalls.

 Grant Wardell-Johnson highlights tax reform for the Federation as a key theme in the National Reform Summit hosted by KPMG.

-Stephen Callahan and James Gordon discuss the Corporate Tax Avoidance interim report recommendations focusing on transparency and Country-by-Country reporting.
+Stephen Callahan and James Gordon discuss the Corporate Tax Avoidance interim report recommendations, including transparency and CbC reporting.

 James Edwards and Matthew Griffith talks about the Addendum to Tax Ruling TR2013/3 on feedstock expenditure and what it means for clients.

 Andy Bubb and Angelina Lagana discuss the ATO's increasing of focus on how taxpayers manage tax risk internally.

 Georgia King-Siem and Daniela Sfameni putting views on countries forecasting how to create new industries and jobs with an inevitable focus on STEM.